 American Mah Jongg is played with four players using tiles stamped with Chinese symbols.
 The goal of the game is to be the first to match one's tiles to a specific hand from the National Mah Jongg League's (NMJL) annually distributed scorecard, by picking and discarding, much like the card game Gin Rummy (2).

 Book Club – A World of Stories

-This Book Group will focus on books chosen for their emphasis on various world cultures.
+This Book Group focuses on books chosen for their emphasis on various world cultures.

-We will meet at a predetermined Seacoast Restaurant for breakfast.
-Members pay for their own meal and are encouraged to recommend their favorite restaurant.
+We will meet at a predetermined Seacoast restaurant for breakfast.
+Members pay for their own meals and are encouraged to recommend their favorite restaurants.

 The Brew Pub Club

-SIG members along with spouses/partners gather at a Seacoast brewery to enjoy the beer and each others company.
+SIG members gather at a Seacoast brewery to enjoy the beer and each other's company.
+Spouses/partners are invited.
 Each attendee is responsible for paying for their own food and beverages.
-Each will be encouraged to recommend breweries.
+Each member will be encouraged to recommend breweries.

 Play Canasta in a relaxed atmosphere.
 Bring a bag lunch.
 Snacks and beverages are provided.

 This will be a relaxed social evening.
-The hostess will choose the country and give recommendations for finding recipes.
-The hostess will use the theme of the country in any way she wishes for table setting and decoration.
-She will supply all the beverages, alcoholic, and non-alcoholic.
-The maximum will be twelve people.
-Each person attending will bring a different part of the meal, which may be a main dish, an appetizer, a salad, a side dish, bread or dessert.
+The hostess chooses the country and gives recommendations for finding recipes.
+The hostess may use the theme of the country in any way she wishes for table setting and decorations.
+She supplies the beverages, both alcoholic and non-alcoholic.
+Each person attending brings a different part of the meal - main dish, appetizer, salad, side dish, bread or dessert.